vic-ma/website/content/posts/2025-10-15-test-post/index.md

 Rats.

-Well, I'll spare you the gory details that it took for me to get to the answer.
+Well, I'll spare you the gory details that it took for me to finally figure this one out.
 But the cause of the bug was me accidentally freeing an object that I should never have freed.

-This meant that the corresponding memory segment *could be*---but, crucially, *did not necessarily have to be*---filled with garbage data.
+This meant that the corresponding memory segment *could be*---but, importantly, *did not necessarily have to be*---filled with garbage data.
 And this is why only the Flatpak job's test run failed...well, at first, anyway.
-By changing around some of the test cases, I was able to get the native job's test run and local test runs to fail.
-And that is what eventually clued me in to the true nature of this bug.
+By changing around some of the test cases, I was able to get the native CI tests and local tests to fail.
+And this is what eventually clued me into the true nature of this bug.

-So, after the better part of two weeks, this was the fix:
+So, after spending the better part of two weeks, here is the fix I ended up with:
 ```diff
 @@ -94,7 +94,7 @@ test_clue_matches (WordList *word_list,
                     guint clue_index,